evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 The Chevrolet Blazer EV SS lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 3 modes:

-- Normal: Balanced steering and efficent throttle.
-- Sport: Balanced steering and throttle.
-- My Mode: User-defined settings for steering and throttle.
+- Normal: Balanced steering and efficent throttle. - Sport: Balanced steering and throttle. - My Mode: User-defined settings for steering and throttle.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Chevrolet Blazer EV SS is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 321 mm, while the rear discs are 345 mm.

 ### Regenerative Braking